Wake up at 8am.

 Is this the schedule of a high-school overachiever aiming for Harvard or Princeton?

-No, this is the schedule of kindergartners in South Korea.
+No, this is the schedule of kindergartners at a private school in South Korea.

 Now, Americans have plenty of criticism about this model.